wearevolt/mobx-model/README.md

 ## TODO

+* add simple example project with CRUD, relations, auth and router
+* add model.toJson method that will by default return foreign key / ids for relations and attributes with underscored keys
 * Add model.getAll(ids = []) method that will fetch all cached model instances by id
 * Makes sense to make all data in modelJson as attributes, if it's not defined as relations.
 But we can't do that
 * Add standard restful methods to baseModel